UK hits target: Gives at least 1 vaccine shot to 15 million

 There are other dangers on the horizon.
 U.K. government scientific advisers say the COVID-19 variant now predominant in the country may be up to 70% more deadly than previous variants, underscoring concerns about how mutations may change the characteristics of the disease.

-The findings from the New and Emerging Respiratory Virus Threats Advisory Group, published Friday on the government’s website, builds on preliminary research released Jan.
+The findings from the New and Emerging Respiratory Virus Threats Advisory Group, published Friday on the government’s website, confirm preliminary research released Jan.
 21. The group, known as NERVTAG, includes experts from universities and public agencies across the U.K.

-“Based on these analyses, it is likely that infection with (the Kent variant) is associated with an increased risk of hospitalization and death compared to infection'' with other variants, the advisory group said.
+“Based on these analyses, it is likely that infection with (the Kent variant) is associated with an increased risk of hospitalization and death compared to infection with non-variant of cancer viruses,” the advisory group said.
 “It should be noted that the absolute risk of death per infection remains low.”

 ———